3 days in Stockholm is an ideal amount of time to see this fascinating city.

 One of my favourite things to do whenever I visit a new city is to check into my accommodation and then go for a wander.
 I have no goal in mind, I just start walking and see where I end up.

-Free walking tours aren’t always available.
-Paying for one is a good option if this is the case.
 The walking tour will give you an overview of the city and allow you to get your bearings before you go off and explore by yourself.

 Vasa Museum